xsy420/auth/README.md

 will eventually be an option to store entries inside of the database in plaintext if the user so desires.

+Common mistakes below are related to the latest commit, not the latest release so that means if you are using the tagged releases some information below might not be correct / pushed to a release yet.

 ### Common mistakes

 #### My code says Invalid Key!?!?!
 What do I do??